godtn0/DP-MTL/README.md

 ## Usage
-Unzip mappers.zip and move to ./data/enem_data/mappers/.
+- Unzip mappers.zip and move to "./data/enem_data/mappers/".
+- Move enem_dep.csv to "./data/enem_data/".

-Modify the config file in "./configs/" to fit on your environment.
+- Modify the config file in "./configs/" to fit on your environment.
 ### Snapshot Models
 python snap_trainer.py
 ### Sequential Models